Archdiocese of Cagayan de Oro: The Columban mission and Patrick Cronin

 In 1952, the first Columban missionaries arrived in Cagayan de Oro as a response to the Archbishop's invitation, because he felt the dearth of priests who would care for his flock.

 In 1956, in order to respond to the growing number of priests in the diocese, the San Jose de Mindanao Seminary was opened, with Theodore A. Daigler, SJ, as its first rector.

 In 1958, the Maria Reyna Hospital was opened in Barangay Camaman-an and directed by the Sisters of Saint Paul of Chartres.
 Today, it is known as Maria Reyna Xavier University Hospital, and has been co-owned alongside the Archdiocese and Xavier University, which uses the hospital for its practicums, since March 2011.

-After long years of service to the people of Cagayan de Oro and with so much effort to put up the foundations of the Archdiocese since his arrival in 1926, Archbishop Hayes, the modest and humble shepherd of Cagayan de Oro for almost half a century, retired in 1971.
+Archbishop Hayes, after being the shepherd of Cagayan de Oro since his arrival in 1926, retired in 1971.

 On January 12, 1971, Patrick H. Cronin, an Irish Columban missionary and the former Bishop-Prelate of Ozamis, was installed as the second Archbishop of Cagayan de Oro.

 In 1976, through the initiatives of Archbishop Cronin, the House of Friendship, located amidst the slums of Santo Niño in Barangay Lapasan, was opened in order to cater to the needs of the orphans, neglected children, aged, unwed mothers, physically handicapped, refugees, stranded persons, transient indigents, and victims of calamities.
 It would later be run by the Canossian Daughters of Charity in 1984 and was renamed Balay Canossa.

 At the age of 74, after serving the people of Cagayan de Oro with utmost love and care, Archbishop Cronin decided to retire due to old age and settled at Saint Patrick's House on Seminary Hill in Barangay Camaman-an, which he intentionally built as a retirement home and, at the same time, a home for the aged, sick, and incapacitated diocesan priests of the Archdiocese.
 To this day, priests get together there on Mondays for games, meetings, and prayers.